spacetelescope/jwst_magic/README.md

     pip install -e .
     ```

-The package installation process will also check for the following package dependencies, and automatically install them using pip if they are not found:
+The `jwst_magic` package installation process will also check for the following package dependencies, and automatically install them using pip if they are not found:

     * `astropy`

     * `matplotlib`

     * `numpy`

     * `photutils`

     * `PyQt5`

     * `pysiaf`

     * `pytest`

     * `pyyaml`

     * `requests`